xavierdebeaumont/wordle-clone/README.md

 # wordle-clone
-I made a clone of wordle in react with some suggestion of plays.
+A clone of wordle in react with some suggestion of plays.

 ## Getting Started with Create React App